Lie algebra configuration pairing: The Configuration Pairing with PreLie Colgebras

 \item In weight 3, $\ker(\eta_p)$ is spanned similarly by the following.

 \end{itemize} \begin{example} Other weight 3 expressions in $\ker(\eta_p)$ come from combining these.
 For example,

 \end{example}

 Expression (\ref{E:prelie ker2}) is an anti-symmetry identity.
-The second expression of (\ref{E:prelie ker3}) is the Arnold identity.
-The first expression of (\ref{E:prelie ker3}) is merely (\ref{E:prelie ker2}) with the new vertex $ $ added above $ $.
-In general, $\ker(\eta_p)$ is local in the sense that grafting rooted trees onto expressions in the kernel yields new kernel expressions.
+The first expression of (\ref{E:prelie ker3}) is the Arnold identity.
+The second expression of (\ref{E:prelie ker3}) is a change of root identity.
+The expressions in (\ref{E:prelie ker3+}) are weight 3 anti-symmetry and Arnold with different roots.
+Note that the change of root identity in (\ref{E:prelie ker3}) can be obtained from weight 2 anti-symmetry (\ref{E:prelie ker2}) by adding a new vertex $ $ above each occurrence of $ $.
+This observation is true in general: $\ker(\eta_p)$ is local in the sense that grafting rooted trees onto expressions in the kernel yields new kernel expressions.